testleaftrainings/Playwright-JS-Apr-24/day04/README.md

 ## Agenda: Dig deeper into Playwright

-# Understanding Browser, Context, and Pages
+# Understanding Browser, Context, and Page

 In Playwright, automation is structured around three key objects: Browser, Context, and Pages, each serving distinct roles in the automation workflow.